 This is a permanent method of chin enhancement.
-The surgeon creates a small incision underneath the chin and inserts an implant made from either silicone, Porex or Gore-Tex.
-Silicone implants are the easiest to remove if required, but also carry a higher risk of movement or buckling as they are less porous than the other types.
+The surgeon creates a small incision underneath the chin and inserts an implant from either silicone, Porex or Gore-Tex.
+Silicone implants are the easiest to remove if required and carry a higher risk of movement or buckling as they are less porous than the other types.
 Despite this, silicone remains the commonest type of implant used for chin enhancement.

 This permanent method of chin enhancement uses the existing bones to reshape the chin rather than an implant.
-The surgeon makes incisions inside the mouth in order to reach the lower jaw and chin.
+First, the surgeon makes incisions inside the mouth to reach the lower jaw and chin.
 This allows the surgeon to cut the bones of the lower jaw and "slide" it into the desired position.
 Then, they will secure it in place with a small metal plate and screws.
 Finally, the surgeon stitches the inside of the mouth together using dissolvable stitches.

-This is a non-surgical procedure as a local anaesthetic alone is suitable and some surgeons offer it in the clinic.
-It is not permanent and results tend to last up to one year.
+This is a non-surgical procedure, and some surgeons offer it in the clinic.
+It is not permanent, and results tend to last up to one year.
 This method involves strategic injections of a material such as hyaluronic acid directly into the chin to alter its shape and size.
-Fillers only ever increase the size of the chin and cannot be used for chin
+Fillers only ever increase the size of the chin.

 Why choose to have a chin enhancement?

-Some patients are more suitable chin enhancement candidates than others.
-If patients feel that their chin is either too large or too small or disrupts the balance of their face, then they may consider having a chin enhancement procedure.
+Some patients are more suitable for chin enhancement candidates than others.
+For example, if patients feel that their chin is either too large or disrupts their face's balance, they may consider having a chin enhancement procedure.
 The most suitable candidates for a chin enhancement are those who have features and concerns that a BAAPS or BAPRAS approved surgeon can improve through this procedure.
-A chin enhancement may be appropriate if:
+In addition, a chin enhancement may be appropriate if:

 - The appearance of the chin affects confidence and self-esteem.